Andy McCarthy and The Plot to Destroy A Presidency

 Why can't we come together and make some sensible decisions about some restrictions?

-There is no constitutional right, not the first amendment, not the second amendment, no amendment to the constitution that is unlimited.
+There is no constitutional right, not the First Amendment, not the Second Amendment, no amendment to the Constitution that is unlimited.

-And the second amendment is no different.
+And the Second Amendment is no different.

 Jonathan, I'm interested in your thoughts on this.

-Hundred mile magazines, what do we need them for?
+100-mound magazine, what do we need them for?

-Well, you need them for you need them to defend against uh tyrannical government for one, but the other thing is you it's there it's our right to have them for defense of our home.
+But the other thing is it's our right to have them for defense of our home.

-And here's the thing that you gotta realize is that yes, I don't agree.
+And here's the thing that you got to realize is that listen to this statistic, okay?

-Uh there's millions and millions and millions of legally owned guns by U.S. citizens that yesterday did nothing, tomorrow will do nothing, and for their entire life will not use those weapons in a corrupt manner.
+There's millions and millions and millions of legally owned guns by U.S. citizens that yesterday did nothing, tomorrow will do nothing, and for their entire life will not use those weapons in a corrupt manner.

-However, one person yesterday did what he did, and over the past year, you can go to Chicago, you can go to all these other inner cities, you can go to any mass shooting, and the majority of those people are one-offs.
+And over the past year, you can go to Chicago, you can go to all these other inner cities, you can go to any mass shooting, and the majority of those people are one-offs.

-They either do a mass shooting or they're gang related, and you want to stop and change the God-given rights that are in the Constitution because of those people.
+And you want to stop and change the God-given rights that are in the Constitution because of those people.

 You wouldn't have those crime areas if that was the case.